-Alopecia treatment has been well documented in classical Ayurveda texts.
-Alopecia can be treated with Ayurveda.
+Alopecia management has been well documented in classical Ayurveda texts.
+Alopecia can be managed with Ayurveda.
 While no treatment regime can promise a guaranteed cure, at Ayurwoman we have got good success stories.
-Feel free to contact our Ayurveda practitioner to know more about Alopecia treatment methodology.
-Read through to know more about alopecia as a disease or to know how ayurveda approcahes alopecia treatment.
-Please do give us a call if you wish to know more.
-We are only happy to discuss with you about how we individually customise ayurvedic Alopecia treatment at our Melbourne clinic.
+Feel free to contact our Ayurveda practitioner to know more about how Ayurveda can manage Alopecia.
+Read through to know more about alopecia as a disease or to know how ayurveda approaches alopecia.

 Hair is as much as part of the body as eyes, ears and skin.
 Often hair is associated more with beauty and less with health.
 Health problems related to hair or scalp need to be addressed in time or else may lead to excessive hair loss, pre-mature greying, baldness or even infection.

-There are different patterns of hair loss in women and men.
+There are different patterns of hair loss in women and in men.
 In men there is often a receding hair line which is due to the male hormone testosterone.
 Women may occasionally experience this pattern, but more usually have either generalised diffused hair loss or alopecia areata.
-Come to our Melbourne clinic today to talk to us.

 Alopecia areata involves discrete patches of hair loss.
 It is common in young adults and this condition often recovers spontaneously.
 Alopecia areata is thought to be an autoimmune disease in which the body attacks its own hair follicles.